NandiniKarikalan/Movie-Recommendation-System/README.md

 ## 🧪 Sample Interaction

-🎬 Welcome to the Movie Recommendation System!
+🎬 Welcome to the Movie Recommendation System!<br />
-➡️ Type 'movie title' to find similar movies
+➡️ Type 'movie title' to find similar movies<br />
-➡️ Type 'year of launch' to list movies by year
+➡️ Type 'year of launch' to list movies by year<br />
-Your choice: movie title
+Your choice: movie title<br />

-🔎 Enter a movie title: Titanic
+🔎 Enter a movie title: Titanic<br />

 🎥 Recommendations for 'Titanic':
 1. Titanic II